repiexelated/NBT/src/test/resources/ABOUT_TEST_DATA.md

 ## 1.17.1 (DV 2730)

 ### 1_17_1/r.-3.2.mca (seed: -592955240269541309)
-Village, with villager with POI of cartography table and bed
+Village, with villager with POI of cartography table and bed as well as nether portal

 Chunks:
 - -65 -42